Agent Settings

 When to Use Each Mode

-Persistent (default) is the recommended mode for most agents.
-It's ideal for agents that build up state over time or need to pick up exactly where they left off:
+Persistent (default, recommended) is ideal for agents that build up state over time or need to pick up exactly where they left off:

 - Agents that log into websites (CRMs, dashboards, admin panels) — sessions and cookies survive across pauses, so the agent doesn't re-authenticate every time